 To close the loop between people, strategy, and results, your workforce needs to see how their daily contributions move the business forward.
-With a greater sense of purpose, employees will feel inspired to achieve more and to perform better.
+With a greater sense of purpose, employees will feel inspired to achieve more and perform better.

 What Is Performance Enablement?

 Traditional performance management looks backward and is limited in scope.
 Simply managing performance means you’re being transactional rather than aspirational or strategic.
-We need a model that potential and leaves room for growth potential and actively promotes it.
+We need a model that leaves room for growth potential and actively promotes it.

 Performance enablement is the new performance management.
 It’s a model of frequent feedback designed to help employees stay in the loop on business priorities so they can become strategic thinkers.
-Enabling performance, instead of managing it, gives employees the resources and desire to rise above the day to day and work toward a greater, strategic purpose.
+Enabling performance, instead of managing it, gives employees the resources and desire to rise above the day-to-day and work toward a greater, strategic purpose.